Maria Pournara, MBACP, BSc, MSc, PGDip.

-You may feel overwhelmed.
+You may feel overwhelmed, lost or confused.
 You may be worried, stressed or sad about something.
 You may be concerned about your relationship or struggling with family issues.
 Perhaps you are finding yourself becoming isolated from others.
 Perhaps your work life is not satisfactory.
-You may be looking for help for a particular issue like self-esteem, anxiety, feelings of vulnerability, shame, anger or an addiction.
+You may be looking for help for a particular issue like low self-esteem, anxiety, feelings of vulnerability, shame, anger or an addiction.
+Maybe you are burdened by things that happened in the past and you are struggling to move on.
 Maybe you are considering to pursue counselling/therapy to enhance your personal growth and development.

 This is when a therapist like me, may be able to help you.
 I work with individuals that are dealing with such life complexities and I am committed to supporting them to thoughtfully find ways to move forward.
 I passionately believe that each person is unique, hence I always endeavour to tailor my approach to your specific psychological needs.
 Together we can explore internal and external struggles, we can gain a deeper insight of what is the root of the problem and think of ways to move forward.

 I am committed to a high standard professional therapeutic practice, offering a confidential, non-judgemental, space to help you enhance psychological growth and development.

 I can offer you a free telephone consultation to discuss what brings you to therapy and what you hope you get from it.
 You can call me or text me on 07714 997473 or email me to arrange a time to talk and discuss any further inquiries you may have.

 In my private practice, I see people every day who may be faced with a variety of issues.
 Some examples of how therapy can be helpful for you may be:

 - Gaining a deeper insight of what may be causing your difficulties.

 - Exploring difficulties in relationships with others around you, including intimate, family, social or professional relationships.